molundb/molundb.github.io/blog/feedback/5-things-learnt-using-android-room.md

 Sometimes it's necessary to combine data from two tables in Room.

-In my case I needed information from both `MovementEntity` and `OneRMEntity`, so I created the following `@Query`:
+In my case I needed information from both `MovementEntity` and `OneRMEntity`, and created the following `@Query`:

 ```